kevkev55/readthinkdo/content/quotes/_index.md

 >“Read 500 pages like this every day...
 That's how knowledge works.
 It builds up, like compound interest.
 All of you can do it, but I guarantee not many of you will do it.”

 >"I just sit in my office and read all day."

+## Kevin Kelly

+>"Embrace pronoia which is the opposite of paranoia.
+Choose to believe that the entire universe is conspiring behind your back to make you a success."

+>"Being enthusiastic is worth 25 IQ points."

+>"Commit to doing no work no business no income one day a week.
+Call it a sabbath (or not).
+Use that day for resting, recharging, and cultivating the most important things in life.
+Counterintuitively, this sabbath will prove to be your most productive act all week."

+>"When you forgive others they may not notice but you will heal.
+Forgiveness is not something we do for others; it is a gift to ourselves."

+>"You don’t have to attend every argument you are invited to."

+>"Movement plus variety equals health."

+>"Listening well is a superpower.
+While listening to someone you love keep asking them “Is there more?” until there is no more."

+>"The best way to get to yes in a negotiation is to truly understand what yes means for the other party."

+>"Draw to discover what you see.
+Write to discover what you think."

+>"When you give away 10% of your income you lose 10% of your purchasing power which is minor compared to the 110% increase in happiness you will gain."